satopian/poti-kaini-EN/README.md

 However, an environment that can handle SCSS is required.
 For example, the free [Visual Studio Code](https://azure.microsoft.com/en-us/products/visual-studio-code/) and its extension, [DartJS Sass Compiler and Sass Watcher](https://marketplace.visualstudio.com/items?itemName=codelios.dartsass).

-# Serious bugs in older versions
-- POTI-board v2.26.0 and earlier all versions is vulnerable to XSS.
-Malicious JavaScript can be executed.

-- POTI-board v3.09.x and earlier all versions have a serious bug.
-**You may lose all  log files**.

-- POTI-board v3.x gives a deprecated error in PHP8.1 It will not work with future versions of PHP.

-Please update to v5.x or higher.

-## POTI board EVO EN v6.22.0 released
 ## 2024/02/03 v6.22.0
 ### Use "Lightbox" for pop-up displays
 "Luminous" which was used to display popup images, The LICENSE file has been removed from the repository, so LICENSE is now unknown.